DrieStone/TeslaData-Widget/README.md

 * sleeping, idle, driving indicator
 * time since the data was retreived from the car (respects TeslaFi sleep)

+## Themes

+To add themes to TeslaData you need to add theme files to the tesla_data file, and modify the custom_theme variable at the top of the widget code.
+To get an overview of themes, you can look at the [Theme Listing](documentation/theme_listing.md) page.

 ## Outstanding Bugs

 - There appears to be an issue with SF graphics in Scriptable where the images are stretched.